 Support.
-The IS&T Service Desk handles approximately 25,000 telephone calls, 10,000 in-person requests and 55,000 emails per year.
-Distributed Support Teams provide desk-side support to 53 departments, labs, and centers.
-An extensive Knowledge Base draws on the cumulative IT expertise at MIT to deliver close to 10,000 self-help articles to the community.
+The IS&T Service Desk handles approximately 25,000 telephone calls, 10,000 in-person requests, and 55,000 emails per year.
+Support teams provide desk-side support to over 50 departments, labs, and centers.
+The Knowledge Base draws on the cumulative IT expertise at MIT to deliver close to 10,000 self-help articles.